 Set your development credentials.
 These credentials will be used by dbt Cloud to connect to Redshift.
 Those credentials (as provided in your cloudformation output) will be:

 - password: this was the password that you set earlier in the guide

-Click Test at the top.
+Click Test Connection at the bottom.
 This verifies that dbt Cloud can access your Redshift cluster.

-If you see "Connection test Succeeded!" then click Continue.
-If it fails, you might need to go back and check your Redshift settings and development credentials.
+If the connection test succeeds, click Next.
+If it fails, you may need to check your Redshift settings and credentials.